rkbroder/MQ-Logic-Unit-of-Work/README.md

 The Targeted Queue Manager in in the properties file.
 I this is missing the script will run against all Queue Managers

 The script runs in SERVER mode.
 This does not connect to the Queue Manager in PYTHONS default CLIENT mode.
-To achieve this PYTHON must be recompiled as a SERVER or the client connect to the QMGR must be implemented.
-There is a connect_Queue_manager.py method included in this library that present what you need for CLIENT mode.
+To achieve CLIENT Mode PYTHON must be recompiled as a SERVER or the client connect to the QMGR must be implemented.
+There is a connect_Queue_manager.py method included in this library that presents what you need for CLIENT mode.
+The additional properties need to be added to the config.properties file

 REPORT: